[Updated] How to identify evergreen content

-If you start looking for patterns between for example, your landing pages – and even break it down further into landing pages for ebooks, checklists, and templates, or for different campaign topics – you’re going to get far more useful information.
-You might find out, for example, that far more visitors submit a form on landing pages for ebooks than for checklists, or that a huge percentage of visitors submit a form on content to do with protein powder, but not about muscle-growth exercises.
+If you start looking for patterns between, for example, your landing pages – and even break it down further into landing pages for ebooks, checklists, and templates, or for different campaign topics – you’re going to get far more useful information.
+You can then begin to understand which types of content are demonstrating long-term relevance to your audience.

-You can now see all of your information in one place where you can hide and expand columns, reorder content according to date, percentage of submissions, percentage of views, when it was last updated, and beyond.
+You can now see all of your information in one place where you can hide and expand columns, reorder content according to date, filter based on performance, identify benchmark metrics and so on..
 David recommends using conditional formatting for visual aid:

 “Conditional formatting helps me see what’s going on.
 You can rank all content from largest to smallest in terms of submission rate, so you get a very clear, granular picture of the submission rate across all your landing pages – it might be thousands of pages – but you get a very apparent, quick view of how they’re each performing.”

 You can use filtering to look at comparisons such as: